MicrosoftDocs/VBA-Docs/api/Word.MailMessage.DisplayProperties.md

 # MailMessage.DisplayProperties method (Word)

-Displays the  **Properties** dialog box for the active e-mail message.
+Displays the  **Properties** dialog box for the active email message.

 ## Syntax